 The SSL certificate is vital for taking payments on your store, customers will not provide their details if you don't have this.

-The good thing about using Bluehost is that they will install and set up WordPress for you.
-Simply login to your dashboard and it will be there, waiting for you.
+The good thing about using SiteGround is that they will install and set up WordPress for you.
+You simply need to tell them the apps or tools you want installing and they will set it up as part of the purchase wizard.

 Choosing A Plugin